Flea & Tick Identification & Prevention

 Fleas hide in similar areas to ticks.
 They stay away from open sunny areas and prefer to hide in damp, dark areas.
 The ground under decks, shrubs, woodpiles, and fallen leaves are places these pests gather.

 Inside your home, fleas lay eggs in dark spaces in rugs, the cracks of floors, upholstered furniture, and behind baseboards.
 Once the new fleas hatch, they will immediately look for a host to begin feeding on.
 If no animals are available, they will bite and feed on the blood of people.

 How do I get rid of fleas & ticks?

 To get rid of fleas and ticks that have created a home in your Texas yard or house, partner with the pest control experts at EcoArmor Pest Defense.
 We treat our customers' homes like our own and go above and beyond to solve pest problems!

 Our seasonal pest control options give you protection against fleas and ticks throughout the entire year!
 We believe in our services so much that we back them with a 100% satisfaction guarantee.
-If you live in Anna, TX, or surrounding areas and want to learn more about our effective flea and tick control solutions, reach out to us today; we're here to help!
+If you live in McKinney, TX, or surrounding areas and want to learn more about our effective flea and tick control solutions, reach out to us today; we're here to help!